 Fun songs and images fill our Creative Movement pre-ballet classes, and young children are guided towards understanding and enjoying the fundamentals of ballet.
-These classes are open to both boys and girls and are a wonderful introduction to structured dance training.
+These classes are a wonderful introduction to structured dance training.

 Ballet offers students a sense of discipline and achievement and is an excellent foundation for all dance styles!
 Our students will become familiar with training at the barre and in the centre, gaining confidence by executing a series of classical ballet exercises.
 Our class focuses on developing strength, posture, coordination and musical awareness.

 By invitation only, these ballet classes are for students who show the potential to train at a higher level, are focused and self-disciplined, and are interested in working hard to improve at an accelerated pace.
 The accelerated ballet program gives students who are ready to be challenged the opportunity to train in a more professional environment, alongside other talented and hard-working dancers.

 All adult ballet participants train at the barre and in the centre, executing a series of classical ballet exercises designed to develop coordination, strength, proper posture, and musicality.
 These classes are a fun and creative way to stay in shape, move to music, and build long, lean muscle definition.
 These classes are great for those who have previous experience and want to stay or get back into dance.